Timilehin-bello/cycloneNFT/README.md

 Cyclone NFT MarketPlace is a non-fungible token (NFT) marketplace where users can buy, sell, or create NFTs.
 It is a noncustodial platform, allowing users full control and access to their cryptocurrency wallets.
 Users interact directly with other users to buy or sell an NFT or a bundle of NFTs.

+The problem that Cyclone NFT marketplace solve is the lack of a standardized way to monetize and authenticate digital assets.
+Before NFTs, digital assets such as art, music, and collectibles could be easily duplicated or copied, making it difficult for creators to prove ownership and monetize their work.
+With NFTs, creators can assign a unique token to their digital asset, making it one-of-a-kind and easily verifiable as authentic.
+This allows creators to sell their work as collectibles or unique items, and buyers to own and trade those items as they would physical assets.

 # Snapshot

 ![Cyclone NFT Pages](./img/cyclone-nft-snapshot.gif)